 Do you have a concrete idea for a new feature for the C++ standard library?
 [Note: See the last FAQ below for how to propose a core language feature.]
 Here are some suggestions for how to get started turning it into a proposal.

 - Float the idea.
-Post an initial brief description of your feature on the std-proposals forum, including especially the problem it solves and alternatives considered.
+Post an initial brief description of your feature on the std-proposals mailing list, including especially the problem it solves and alternatives considered.
 Committee members and other interested experts will be able to give you feedback to let you gauge the level of interest in that kind of feature in general, and also feedback on your specific proposal’s approach to it in particular to help you refine it in the next step.
-(Note: You will need to follow the std-proposals forum by email subscription or via the web forum in order to see and participate in the discussion, but you can browse the archives anonymously.)
+(Note: You will need to subscribe to the std-proposals mailing list in order to participate in the discussion, but you can browse the archives anonymously.)

 - Post an initial draft.
-Using the proposal skeleton in the Call for Library Proposals, write a draft proposal and circulate a link to it on the std-proposals forum to start a second round of discussion.
-In addition to the points in that skeleton, include an Abstract on the cover page -- one or two paragraphs summarizing what the paper is about including a summary of the problem and approach.
+Using the proposal template at the bottom of this page, write a draft proposal and circulate a link to it on the std-proposals mailing list to start a second round of discussion.
+In addition to the points in that template, include an Abstract on the cover page -- one or two paragraphs summarizing what the paper is about including a summary of the problem and approach.
 This draft proposal will have a little more “meat” and detail, and let you get a second round of feedback to see what adjustments in strategy or details other members would like to see that will help the proposal get widespread support.